ReposFabio/BoolFlix/README.md

-# Boolzapp
+# BoolFlix
-Copy of a famous chat
+Copy of a famous Movies & Series platform